Updated: May 19, 2025

 THE ROLE OF TREASURIES IN GLOBAL MARKETS

-Despite its concerns about America’s debt and deficit, Moody’s currently maintains a AAA credit rating on U.S. government debt, the highest rating available.12 America’s credit rating is influenced by many factors — including the size and trajectory of the deficit — and is particularly important to global investors.
+Despite concerns about America’s debt and deficit, the United States is still considered a very high-quality borrower based on its current credit ratings.
+Moody’s even noted the U.S. retains “exceptional credit strength based on size, resilience and dynamism of its economy and role as a global reserve currency.5 America’s credit rating is influenced by many factors — including the size and trajectory of the deficit — and is particularly important to global investors.
 That’s because Treasuries play a central role in the financial markets, including the following applications:

 MEET THE TEAM: TYPES OF U.S. TREASURIES